ibm-cloud-docs/secrets-manager/service-connection.md

 # Connecting to {{site.data.keyword.secrets-manager_short}} by using a private service endpoint
 {: #service-connection}

 To ensure that you have enhanced control and security over your data when you use {{site.data.keyword.secrets-manager_short}}, you have the option of using private routes to {{site.data.keyword.cloud}} service endpoints.
 Private routes are not accessible or reachable over the internet.
-By using the {{site.data.keyword.cloud_notm}} private or virtual service endpoints features, you can protect your data from threats from the public network and logically extend your private network.
+By using the {{site.data.keyword.cloud_notm}} private service endpoints feature, you can protect your data from threats from the public network and logically extend your private network.
 {: shortdesc}